Why Choose USF

 PTE, minimum score of 57 (estimated score)

-Students with TOEFL scores below 100 or 600; IELTS score below 7.0 or PTE score below 73 (estimated score) are required to take an ESL course at USF if admitted to the program.
+Students with TOEFL scores below 100, IELTS score below 7.0 or PTE score below 73 (estimated score) are required to take an ESL course at USF if admitted to the program.

-Students attending the Los Angeles Area Campus must complete an ESL course comparable to the
+International students attending the Southern California Area Campus must complete an ESL course comparable to the

 USF's Intensive English Program